 Finally, here are a handful of items that belong in every sound guy’s gear bag:

-- Power strips and extension cords — make sure you accommodate every piece of gear that needs to be plugged in.
+- Heavy-duty extension cords — make sure you accommodate every piece of gear that needs to be plugged in.

-- Direct box, or DI (direct input) box — a small device used for sending low-level instrument signals, like those from guitars and bass guitars, to a mixer's mic or line-level input.
+- Direct box, or DI (direct input) box — a device used for sending an instrument signal to a mixer's mic or line-level input.